McEsselB/AwaBus/README.md

 - Per-student configurable geofence radius (100m–2000m; default 500m)
 - Inclusive boundary trigger: student exactly at the radius boundary receives an alert
 - One-time alert trigger per student per trip (write-once `alertTriggered` flag, never reversed)
-- Secondary receiver logic: if an active secondary receiver is set for a parent, the voice call routes to them instead; SMS confirmation goes to the primary parent

 ### 🚗 Driver Android App
 - Background GPS foreground service (`expo-task-manager`) that streams continuously even when the phone is locked or the app is minimised